pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

     ║ 1995.00 ║ USD      ║         2 ║         -1 ║
     ╚═════════╩══════════╩═══════════╩════════════╝

-## Let's Combine and Compress
+## Combine and Compress

-With the currency, direction and multiplier, we have gotten to a point where we can understand what's happening, at least to an extent.
-So, let's add another field that shows the right total amount with the sign.
+With the currency, direction and multiplier, we have gotten to a point where we can understand what is happening, at least to an extent.
+So, let us add another field that shows the right total amount with the sign.
 We just need to multiply the total with the multiplier.

 > **Pro Tip:** If you try using the column `Multiplier`, it will not work.
 That column is for viewing purposes as an alias only.
-There's really no column that exists in that name.
-We should redefine the contents of the column for generating the new column.
+No column actually exists in that name.

+Instead, we should redefine the contents of the column in order to generate the new column.
 Let's say the new column is `Total` and get rid of the old `Total` column.
-In short, we are multiplying what was already total with the query for multiplier.
-Also, we can get rid of the `Direction` since we are not using it.
+In short, we are multiplying what was already in `Total` with whatever we get in the multiplier query.
+That way we get the values we want, and we can get rid of the `Direction` since we are not using it.

 The updated query now looks like: